Road to Recovery After Disaster: Q&A with Alonzo Plough

-NPH: One of the issues for the panel at the recent Preparedness Summit is the impact of the news spotlight when a disaster occurs, and then the impact of that spotlight turning off.
+NPH: One of the issues for the panel at the 2014 Preparedness Summit is the impact of the news spotlight when a disaster occurs, and then the impact of that spotlight turning off.
 How does that focus impact recovery?

 Plough: Often the initial media frames are to wonder why there weren’t preventive mechanisms.
 In the case of the mudslides in Washington State, for example, why weren’t there zoning restrictions or regulatory restrictions?
 That initial media frame often will point a finger to ask why houses were allowed to be built in an at-risk location.
 Why were building permits given at all?

 But none of that really addresses the long-term issues of communities working toward recovery, regardless of the specific event.
 There is a disruption of life as people know it in a disaster that goes on for a long, long period of time.
 The media doesn’t really capture the complexity of that while they’re focused on the short-term outcomes.
 When the media focus goes away, the appropriate agencies and organizations who need to be engaged continue their engagement.

 The really critical thing in disaster response is the emergent support and resources from local organizations, large and small, who are not traditional or designated disaster response organizations—like FEMA—who step up in innovative and community nuanced ways to support long term recovery.

 NPH: What issues can most impact the pace of recovery?